PNWS/PNWS/README.md

 Post-process as needed in accordance with provided drawings.

 ## Variants
-There are a couple variations for this faceshield, there is the shorty and the full variations which reduce mass while reducing the protection slightly.
+There are a couple variations for this face shield, there is the shorty and the full variations which reduce mass while reducing the protection slightly.

 The headband can also be swapped for the cloth tie clips and string or elasticated fabric